Skip to content

 1. Open any note and scan the top results.

-2. Preview 1-2 results (hover preview) to confirm relevance.
+2. Preview 1-2 results (Cmd/Ctrl hover) to confirm relevance.

-3. Drag 1-3 results into your note to create links.
+• drag 1-3 results into your note to create links, or

-4. Use Pause when you want to keep one note's connections visible while you browse elsewhere.
+4. Use Pause when you want one note's connections to stay visible while you browse.

-5. Hide noisy items and pin the few that matter most (if available).
+5. Hide noisy items and pin the few that matter most.

 Use the list to: